 - Gene Therapy in Germany, an Interdisciplinary Survey.
 Supplement of the German Gene Technology Report.
 November 2008.
 This report attempts to give a comprehensive account of the current state of research and of the potential of gene therapy in Germany as well as an interdisciplinary analysis, taking into account scientific and medical facts, the legal framework, ethical implications and the perception and assessment by the public.

-(Last reviewed by the Competent Authority: 8 June 2011)
+(Last reviewed by the Competent Authority: December 2017)